waynodiablo/Oystercard/pills/user_stories.md

 # User stories

 **User stories** are a mechanism for capturing, defining and communicating the requirements of a system using a ubiquitous and plain-english format.
-The user in a particular user story is generally a stakeholder of the system and could be an end-user, an administrator, a Finance super-user and so on.
+The user in a particular user story is generally a stakeholder of the system and could be an end-user, an administrator, a technical-support superuser and so on.

 As a way to start any good software project, user stories are created in collaboration with the customer or client and get us thinking about the high-level problem **from the user's perspective**.